Information Aggregation with AI Agents: Introduction

-Our second main finding is to confirm our hypothesis that the following factors do not have a statistically significant impact on information aggregation: cheap talk communication, changing the initial price or the duration of the market from 3 to 9 rounds, and prompting AI agents to be strategic versus myopic.
-This result demonstrates that prediction markets are robust.
-More importantly, the ineffectiveness of communication suggests that prediction markets are also scalable.
-In markets with billions of AI agents, each with their own private information, exchanging information quickly becomes infeasible and the only signal that can be trusted is the price itself.
+Our second main finding is to confirm our hypothesis that the following factors do not have a statistically significant impact on information aggregation: cheap talk communication, changing the duration of the market, and prompting AI agents to be strategic versus myopic.
+The initial price has no detectable average effect, although it matters in the very hard structure (Result \ref{result:initial price}).
+In these experimental markets, this result is consistent with the theoretical prediction that prices can aggregate information without requiring auxiliary communication or specific starting prices.

 Our third finding concerns the role of agent intelligence in information aggregation and profits.
 Given that interactive reasoning requires sophisticated agents, our hypothesis was that intelligence would positively impact information aggregation.
 Indeed, we find that the average intelligence of the group reduces the average log error.
-To quantify this result, we ran two quantile regressions, using the median and the tail (bottom 20\%) log error.
+To quantify this result, we ran two quantile regressions, using the median and the upper 20\% tail of the log-error distribution.
 Although the tail log error is reduced, the impact on the median is statistically insignificant.
 This result suggests that the role of intelligence is not to improve the performance of the typical market, but to avoid the few markets that misprice the security completely, trading at 1 (0) when the true value is 0 (1).
 Moreover, we find that the individual profits of an AI agent increase with his intelligence but decrease as the average intelligence of the group increases.
 These results are consistent with previous experiments with humans \citep{corgnetEtAl2018}, yet the Intelligence Index does not specifically test for interactive reasoning tasks, which is surprising.